 Like humans, cats will feel frustrated when they feel like they’re not in control in some way, when their expectations are not met, or when they don’t have access to the things they want, such as food, play, time outside, or attention.

+Some cats may be more prone to experiencing frustration than others.
+It is difficult to predict exactly how a cat will behave in a new home.
+You may find your new cat is perfectly fine, or equally he or she may struggle.
 What you may think of as a stress-free situation could still frustrate your cat.
 Your cat’s frustrated body language signs will vary depending on the situation they’re in, but there are some things you can look out for to help you better understand how your cat is feeling.

 - Your cat may seem very alert, on-edge or jumpy.
 Their energy levels are likely to be high which is the body’s way of helping them to acquire the thing they need or prepare them to fight in order to stop something unpleasant from happening.